aloussase/gaya/docs/reference/cases-expression.md

 ```

 With the major difference that `cases` is an expression, so you can use it as
 value.
-For example, a function that return the greater of two numbers may be
+For example, a function that returns the greater of two numbers may be
 written like this:

 ```ocaml